 CSE265: Human-Computer Interaction

 Theory and hands-on practice to understand what makes user interfaces usable and accessible to diverse individuals.
 Covers human senses and memory and their design implications, requirement solicitation, user-centered design and prototyping techniques, and expert and user evaluations.
 Individual research project.
 Interdisciplinary course for art, social science and engineering graduate students.
-Students cannot receive credit for this course and course 131.
-Enrollment restricted to graduate students.
+Students cannot receive credit for this course and CSE 165.

 5 credits